Recipes for Adapting Pre-trained Monolingual and Multilingual Models to Machine Translation: Experimental Settings

 \subsection{Vocabulary}

-BART uses the GPT-2 tokenizer, which operates on the byte level, not the more common character (or Unicode symbol) level, using the BPE \cite{sennrich2016neural} approach.
-BART could technically take any any Unicode string as input, regardless of language, however the BPE is learned on English text and is not ideal for other languages.
-When fine-tuning BART on machine translation we therefore learn a new BPE vocabulary (using the sentencepiece library\footnote{https://github.com/google/sentencepiece}) on the source data from the fine-tuning dataset, and can use a smaller vocabulary size of 5000, which empirically has performed better for low-resource MT \cite{flores, revisiting}.
-We make no changes to the mBART tokenizer or vocabulary.
+BART uses the GPT-2 tokenizer, which uses the BPE \cite{sennrich2016neural} approach (on the level of bytes, not characters).
+BART could technically take any Unicode string as input, however the BPE is learned on English text.
+When fine-tuning BART on machine translation we therefore learn a new subword vocabulary (using the sentencepiece \cite{kudo-richardson-2018-sentencepiece} library) on the source data from the fine-tuning dataset, and use a smaller vocabulary size of 5000, which empirically performs better for low-resource MT \cite{flores, revisiting}.
+We don't change the mBART tokenizer or vocabulary.